w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 ![Parachain Message Passing Overviewwj](parachain_message_passing_overview.svg)

+## HRMP

-Implementation wise, upward messages are inserted into candidate commitments, which the validators send to the relay chain.
+Upward messages are inserted into candidate commitments, which the validators send to the relay chain.
 Parachains can call into the `downward_messages` Runtime function in order to receive messages.

-For horizontal passing, Polkadot currently implements the mechanism known as Horizontal Relay-routed Message Passing (HRMP), which fully relies on vertical message passing in order to communicate between parachains.
-Consequently, this obviously goes against the entire idea of horizontal passing in the first place, since now every message has to be inserted into the relay chain itself, therefore heavily increasing footprint and resource requirements.
-However, the upcoming replacement of HRMP is Cross-Chain Message Passing (XCMP), which, as intended, exchanges messages directly between parachains and only updates proofs and read-confirmations on chain.
+Polkadot currently implements the mechanism known as Horizontal Relay-routed Message Passing (HRMP), which fully relies on vertical message passing in order to communicate between parachains.
+Consequently, this goes against the entire idea of horizontal passing in the first place, since now every message has to be inserted into the relay chain itself, therefore heavily increasing footprint and resource requirements.
+However, HRMP should currently serve as a fast track to implementing cross-chain interoperability.
+The upcoming replacement of HRMP is Cross-Chain Message Passing (XCMP), which, as intended, exchanges messages directly between parachains and only updates proofs and read-confirmations on chain.
 With XCMP, vertical message processing is only used for opening and closing channels.

-## HRMP

 ### Channels